NikiforovAll/nikiforovall.github.io/_posts/2025-03-08-github-copilot-instructions-for-dotnet.md

 ## Introduction

-If you want to build a successful and maintainable project, ensuring your code is clean, maintainable, and idiomatic is crucial.
+🎯 If you want to build a successful project, ensuring your code is clean, maintainable, and idiomatic is crucial.
 This is where *coding guidelines* come into play.

 Coding guidelines promote consistency, readability, and maintainability within a project.
 Documenting these guidelines helps developers adhere to best practices, streamline collaboration, and minimize technical debt.

-As AI coding tools and agents become integral team members, clear coding guidelines are more important than ever.
-These tools assist in generating, refactoring, and reviewing code, but they rely on well-defined rules to align with project standards.
+🤖 As AI coding tools and agents become more pervasive, clear coding guidelines are more important than ever.
+These tools assist in generating, refactoring, and reviewing code.
 Documenting coding guidelines provides essential context, ensuring AI-generated code maintains consistency, readability, and best practices.
 Without structured rules, AI contributions may introduce inconsistencies, increasing technical debt and maintenance overhead.

 ## Configure